 Note: Tables in the back of this handbook provide you with the approximate percentage of your high-five salary that you can expect to receive at retirement.
-The amounts are based on your years of service and age at retirement.
+The amounts are based on the 1.9% multiplier, your years of service, and age at retirement.